sncosmo/sncosmo/docs/models.rst

     >>> model.flux_density(0., 4000.)
     2.4289400099571839e-20

-The luminosity distance is calculated using a `~astropy.cosmology.Cosmology` instance.
-You can see the current cosmology:
+The luminosity distance is calculated using the `astropy.cosmology` package.
+By default, the cosmology is set to a flat WMAP9 cosmology.

     >>> model.cosmo
     WMAP9(H0=69.3, Om0=0.286, Ode0=0.713)